Dick Hunter

-Dick Hunter is a former American football player and coach.
+Dick Hunter is an American former football player and coach.
 He played quarterback for Miami University from 1952 to 1954 under coach Ara Parseghian and later coached under Bo Schembechler at both Miami and the University of Michigan.
 He was inducted into the Miami University Hall of Fame in 1993.

 Biography

 Playing career

 Hunter attended Miami University in Oxford, Ohio where he played football for Ara Parseghian from 1952 to 1954.
 He was Miami's starring quarterback in 1953 and 1954.
 In 1954, Miami won the Mid-American Conference championship, and Hunter was selected as a first-team All-MAC player and led the conference in both passing and punting.
 Hunter also led Miami to its first-ever victory over a Big Ten school with a touchdown pass to defeat the Indiana Hoosiers by a 6 to - score in 1954.
 In naming Hunter as the 1954 All-MAC quarterback, the International News Service wrote: "The team's quarterback, Hunter, would rate with signal-callers and passers on any conference squad in the country.
 The 170-pound senior passed for eight touchdowns and scored three himself as he led his mates to one of Miami's greatest seasons.
 His completion average was close to .600."